-The Organizational Communication (OC) is a growing discipline, especially since the second half of XX century, when Shannon (1948) introduced a new scope and systematization for sharing information.
+The Organizational Communication (OC) is a growing discipline, especially since the second half of 20th century, when Shannon (1948) introduced a new scope and systematization for sharing information.
 With the advances, modifications, and creations of new social paradigms and facing different obstacles, Communication had to develop a new study field: Organizational Communication.
-This new study field was fed by several disciplines such as, philosophy, sociology, anthropology, or psychology.
+This new study field was fed by several disciplines such as philosophy, sociology, anthropology, or psychology.
 Therefore, the OC could explain organizational behaviors since communicative acts.

-The progress that have been done in OC aim to specific epoch peculiarities, for example the research about email inside the organization (Carlson & Zmud, 1999; Markus, 1994) gave rise to documents focus on new technologies (Zhu, 2019).
-Likewise, the researches in OC are related in gender studies within the organization (Trittin & Schoeneborn, 2017) and the communicative constitution of organization (CCO) (Boivin et al., 2017; Kuhn & Schoeneborn, 2015).
+The progress that has been done in OC aims to specific epoch peculiarities, for example, the research about email inside the organization (Carlson & Zmud, 1999; Markus, 1994) gave rise to documents focusing on new technologies (Zhu, 2019).
+Likewise, the researches in OC are related to gender studies within the organization (Trittin & Schoeneborn, 2017) and the communicative constitution of organization (CCO) (Boivin et al., 2017; Kuhn & Schoeneborn, 2015).
 In this sense, it is suggested that OC adapts itself to the different social dynamics.

 Likewise, in 2020 with the pandemic due to COVID - 19, several organizations have had to face different obstacles: financial, social, cultural, and ways to work.
 Therefore, the managers of organizations have turned to communication professionals searching for solutions (Sanders et al., 2020).
-This review, in the particularity of the 2020 global
+This review, in the particularity of the 2020 global pandemic crisis, shows the number of scholars researching in OC, the most relevant journals and countries, taking into account the current situation.